zeroturnaround/jenkins-reporter/README.md

 java -Dreporter.jenkins.url=http://jenkins/ -jar target/jenkins-reporter-standalone.jar Jenkins-View-Name
 ```

+If you don't want to build the archive yourself then just check out the [releases page](https://github.com/zeroturnaround/jenkins-reporter/releases).

 This will generate a report and if run on a desktop will open it in your browser.

 ### Usage vol 2